codacy/docs/docs/organizations/using-coding-standards.md

 !!! note
     When Codacy introduces new tools, those are automatically added to the global Codacy defaults but need to be manually added to the default coding standard.

+You can set a new coding standard as default when [creating](#creating) one.

-To set a coding standard as default:
+To set an existing coding standard as default:

 1. Open your organization **Policies** page, tab **Coding standards**.